0mgRod/0mgRod-GDPS-V2.0/README.md

 Most of the stuff in generateHash.php has been figured out by pavlukivan and Italian APK Downloader, so credits to them

+Credits to [Cvolton](https://github.com/Cvolton) for all the database files.

 ### Wiki (for mobile app)

 Here's the link to the wiki (for those who use the mobile app) [Click here](https://github.com/0mgRod/0mgRod-GDPS-V2.0/wiki)